Improving Maternal Health Outcomes

 Racial disparities in health outcomes can stem from multiple factors, including:

-- Inequities in access to the social determinants of life, such as quality health care, education, and resources
+- Inequities in access to the social determinants of health, such as quality health care, education, and resources

 - Underlying chronic health conditions exacerbated by structural racism and inadequate medical treatment